-Clinical Trial Notification (CTN) and Clinical Trial Exemption (CTX) Schemes
+Clinical Trial Notification (CTN) and Clinical Trial Approval (CTA) Schemes

-Jurisdiction Statutes and Policies Relevant to Ethical Review Application/Administrative Process: Instructions and Explanations Clinical Trial Notification (CTN) Scheme Commonwealth Therapeutic Goods Administration Act 1989 and Regulations Notification under the CTN Scheme (or application under the CTX Scheme) is required for: • any medicine or device not entered on the Australian Register of Therapeutic Goods, including any new formulation of an existing product or any new route of administration; or • the use of a registered medicine or device beyond the conditions of its marketing approval, including new indications extending the use of the product to a new population group and the extension of doses or duration of treatments outside the approved range.
-Researcher : The person responsible for the conduct of the clinical trial at a trial site.
-HREC : Responsible for assessing the scientific validity of the trial design, the safety and efficacy of the medicine or device and the ethical acceptability of the trial process, and for approval of the trial protocol.
-Approving Authority : The institution or organisation at which the trial will be conducted gives the final approval for the conduct of the trial at the site.
-Sponsor : The company, organisation, institution, body or individual (enterprise) that takes responsibility for the overall conduct of the trial.
+Jurisdiction Statutes and Policies Relevant to Ethical Review Application/Administrative Process: Instructions and Explanations Clinical Trial Notification (CTN) Scheme Commonwealth Therapeutic Goods Administration Act 1989 and Regulations Notification under the CTN Scheme (or application under the CTA Scheme) is required for: any medicine or device not entered on the Australian Register of Therapeutic Goods, including any new formulation of an existing product or any new route of administration; or the use of a registered medicine or device beyond the conditions of its marketing approval, including new indications extending the use of the product to a new population group and the extension of doses or duration of treatments outside the approved range.
+Researcher: The person responsible for the conduct of the clinical trial at a trial site.
+HREC: Responsible for assessing the scientific validity of the trial design, the safety and efficacy of the medicine or device and the ethical acceptability of the trial process, and for approval of the trial protocol.
+Approving Authority: The institution or organisation at which the trial will be conducted gives the final approval for the conduct of the trial at the site.
+Sponsor: The company, organisation, institution, body or individual (enterprise) that takes responsibility for the overall conduct of the trial.
 Notifies the TGA using the CTN form and paying the appropriate fee.
-Clinical Trial Exemption (CTX) Scheme Commonwealth Therapeutic Goods Administration Act 1989 and Regulations Application under the CTX Scheme (or notification under the CTN Scheme) is required for: any medicine or device not entered on the Australian Register of Therapeutic Goods, including any new formulation of an existing product or any new route of administration; or the use of a registered medicine or device beyond the conditions of its marketing approval, including new indications extending the use of the product to a new population group and the extension of doses or duration of treatments outside the approved range.
+Clinical Trial Approval (CTA) Scheme Commonwealth Therapeutic Goods Administration Act 1989 and Regulations Application under the CTA Scheme (or notification under the CTN Scheme) is required for: any medicine or device not entered on the Australian Register of Therapeutic Goods, including any new formulation of an existing product or any new route of administration; or the use of a registered medicine or device beyond the conditions of its marketing approval, including new indications extending the use of the product to a new population group and the extension of doses or duration of treatments outside the approved range.
 Sponsor: Submits an application to conduct clinical trials to the TGA for evaluation and comment.
-Signs CTX Part 1 Section 1.3 and Part 2 Section 1.6 TGA: Completes the evaluation of the trial and provides advice to the researcher.
+Completes Part 1 - the formal application, and Part 2 - Notification of the conduct of a trial under the CTA scheme TGA: Completes the evaluation of the trial and provides advice to the researcher.
 Researcher: A copy of the TGA advice must be provided to the reviewing HREC.
-Signs CTX Part 2 Section 2.
+Signs CTA Part 2 Section 2.
 HREC: Responsible for approving the proposed trial protocol after reviewing information received from the sponsor and investigator, and any additional comments from the TGA.
-Signs CTX Part 2 Section 2.
+Signs CTA Part 2 Section 3.
 HREC must ensure that TGA advice has been provided by researcher.
-Approving Authority: Signs CTX Part 2 Section 4.
+Approving Authority: Signs CTA Part 2 Section 4.